Isabella Pimentel Pincelli

 Research Interests

-My research is based on sustainability, low-carbon energy pathways, and circular economy.
+My research is based on sustainability, low-carbon energy pathways, and life cycle thinking.
 I have a strong interest in analyzing complex systems.
-Understanding the dynamic interactions of energy and material systems during a low-carbon energy transition including the effects of lifecycle CO2 emissions might support comprehensive solutions for climate change mitigation strategies.
-In my PhD research, I am analysing how to integrate material cycles and lifecycle emissions of low-carbon energy strategies for New Zealand.
+Understanding the interactions of energy and production systems during a low-carbon energy transition including the effects of lifecycle GHG emissions might support comprehensive solutions for climate change mitigation strategies.
+In my PhD research, I am analysing how to integrate life cycle thinking into low-carbon energy strategies for New Zealand.

 Publications